-- To prevent this, reverse the direction of current every time coil makes a half rotation. - · Then rotation is continuous, in one direction. - In real-life, motors can be dc or ac, and replace the magnet with an electromagnet, fed by the power source.
+- To prevent this, reverse the direction of current every time coil makes a half rotation. - Then rotation is continuous, in one direction. - In most motors today, replace the magnet with an electromagnet, fed by the power source.

 Earth's magnetic field